jkubala/FluidHTN-FPS-Demo/README.md

 ### Enemy AI

 Enemies are driven by an **HTN (Hierarchical Task Network) planner** via the [Fluid HTN](https://github.com/ptrefall/fluid-hierarchical-task-network) library.
-The planner queries the baked cover points and the player controller's state (health, visibility, position) through a shared world-state blackboard to produce coherent multi-step plans — patrolling, engaging, seeking cover, and so on.
+The planner queries the baked cover points and the player's state (health, visibility, position) through a shared world-state blackboard to produce coherent multi-step plans — patrolling, engaging, seeking cover, flanking, and so on.

 > ⚠️ **Work in progress** — the AI agent is in its early stages and only the basics are implemented so far.
 The HTN planner is not yet meaningfully showcased through agent behaviour.
 That said, the demo already has a lot of substance in the player controller, cover system, and sensor — these are the main things worth exploring right now.